 Requirements for First Year Applicants

-- 2023-24 CSS Profile – Complete the 2023-24 CSS Profile and submit it to the College Board, being sure to designate Bates College as a recipient (our CSS Profile code is 3076.)
+- 2024-25 CSS Profile – Complete the 2024-25 CSS Profile and submit it to the College Board, being sure to designate Bates College as a recipient (our CSS Profile code is 3076.)
 Please use your local currency to report your family’s financial information.
 If your parents are divorced or separated, each parent will complete their own CSS Profile, using different login credentials.
-If the CSS Profile application fee will present a serious financial hardship to you and your family, you may complete the International Student Financial Aid Application (ISFAA) and upload it to your application status page.
-Applying for financial aid using the ISFAA will not change your financial aid eligibility – both forms are considered equally.
-The 2023-24 Profile form is available on October 1, 2022.
+If the CSS Profile application fee will create a financial hardship to you and your family, you may complete the International Student Application for Financial Assistance (ISAFA) and upload it to your application status page.
+Applying for financial aid using the ISAFA will not change your financial aid eligibility – both forms are considered equally.

 - Income/Wage Documentation – During the review of your financial aid application, Student Financial Services may request employer-provided documentation of your family’s income and taxes paid.
 Do not submit income documentation until you receive instructions from Bates.